adreena/carnd-adv-lane-lines/writeup_template.md

 </table>

-For the final challenge I ended up shrinking the height selected region becuase of sharp curves as well as the width to fit within the lanes, but sun reflection and flares are adding a lot of noise to the frames which makes it hard for the model to detect lines.
+For the final challenge I ended up setting bas_frames_limit to 1 and shrinking the height selected region becuase of sharp curves as well as the width to fit within the lanes, but sun reflection and flares are adding a lot of noise to the frames which makes it hard for the model to detect lines.

 ---